mvistig/fx-mkt-data-demo/README.md

 #### HOW TO RUN
 Run mvi.demo.fx.listener.EndToEndPriceDataListenerTest for a demo of the listener with fees set at 0.1 and all the mappers set.

 Use JDK 11 or more and "gradlew build" for a full build.
 Please see the other junit tests for other corner cases.
-So assumptions were made and explained in comments.
+Some assumptions were made and they were explained in comments.

 ### Further explanations
 The timestamp and id aren't parsed.
 There is no need to parse them, so it's faster to just send them as they arrive